ahmadibrahim/REST-DOC/gestion_du_cache.md

 ## Cache management

-The cache is exclusivement used for GET resquests.
+The cache is exclusively used for GET resquests.
 The following headersare used to support the cache mechanism:

 | Header | Description | Example |
 | -- | -- | -- |